 Healthcare organizations that don’t use programmatic advertising in their job ads run the risk of spending more per applicant over the course of the hiring process.
 In a growing industry with multiple vacancies to fill, inefficient spending adds up—particularly because job advertising constitutes a large chunk of the hiring budget.

 Organizations often pay a monthly fee on their go-to job site or use the cost-per-click model, which can have you spending dollars when casual browsers click on your ad.
 Thus, you pay for ad space but may not garner any applications in return.
-Programmatic recruitment advertising, on other hand, navigates this process in a more efficient way by using AI technology.
+Programmatic recruitment advertising, on the other hand, navigates this process in a more efficient way by using AI technology.
 For example, there are algorithms that can divide your job advertising budget over many open vacancies and allocate by hard-to-fill index.
 So, when you need to find a new head hospital administrator, programmatic technology will prioritize spending on key positions and allow you to optimize spending across all your job vacancies.

 Time to Hire